RaquanPride2/Python-Projects/README.md

 # Python-Projects
-A repository of some projects I have completed using python
+A repository of some projects I have completed using python (More coming soon!)